 Here are several prominent programs worth highlighting:

-Amazon Web Services (AWS) Impact Accelerator for Women Founders
+AWS Impact Accelerator for Women Founders

 AWS has launched an Impact Accelerator fund (approx. $30 million) which includes a specific cohort for women-led startups.
 The program offers training, mentorship, AWS service credits and cash grants.